Windar11/Filmy_DB_PC2T/doc/readme.md

 ## Struktura
-- abstract class Crew
-    - class Actor extends Crew
-    - class Animator extends Crew
+- CrewMember class
-    - class ?
-Director extends Crew ?? mit jej jako ptomka crew nebo samostatne, ci jen jako string jmena?
+    - info about crewMember
+    - links to films where they participate
+    - their Director/Actor/Animator status is determined by the film they are participating in
+    - they can be a director in one film and animator/actor in another one
+    - they even can be director and animator/actor in the same film
 - abstract class Review
     - class AnimatedFilmReview extends Review
     - class ActedFilmReview extends Review
 - abstract class Film
     - class ActedFilm extends Film
     - class AnimatedFilm extends Film
-    - moznost A
     - v kazdem filmu je seznam odkazu na jeho herce/animatory/rezisera a hodnoceni do jinych db
     - obsahuje metody zjednodusujici praci s daty
-- FilmDB class - implements SQLDataProvider
-    - obsahuje metody pro praci s filmy
-    - obsahuje databazi vsech filmu
-- ReviewDB class - implements SQLDataProvider
+- DatabaseBackend
+    - ma arraylisty vsech typu data (Review, Film, crewMember)
-    - obshauje metody pro praci s hodnocenimi
+    - zprostredkovava veskerou praci s nimi
-    - obsahuje databazi vsech hodnoceni
-- CrewDB class - implements SQLDataProvider
-    - obshauje metody pro praci herci/animatory/rezisery
-    - obsahuje databazi vsech crewMembers
-- AllDBHandler class
-    - pracuje a obsahuje
-- SQLDataProvider interface
-    - obsahuje sadu funkci pro zjednoduseni praci s sql - funcke pro hromadne ziskani a ulozeni dat
+    - zprostredkovava praci s sql
-- SQLHandler class
-    - stara se o nacitani / ukladani dat sql-interni databaze

 ---